How to Use Public Speaking as a Marketing Growth Channel

 The Nano Speech Framework: Structure Public Speaking for Maximum Impact

-The Nano Speech framework is a simple yet powerful public speaking structure that ensures every talk or video delivers value, engages the audience, and drives action.
-It is designed to make even complex ideas easy to follow, which is critical when your goal is business growth rather than just entertainment or personal recognition.
-It follows a simple 3 step process: Open, Body, Close.
+The Nano Speech is a simple structure that makes sure every talk or video delivers value, holds attention, and drives action.
+I built it to make even complex ideas easy to follow, which matters when your goal is growth, not applause.
+It runs on 3 parts: open, body, close.

 Open (Hook)